 Agile methodology has become synonymous with success.
 Over the past few years, Agile methodology has steadily climbed the stairs to become the best management methodology in business.
 It fosters constant improvement and efficient working.

 Transitioning to Agile, although beneficial, requires a few changes in the software development life cycle (SDLC).
-One of which is the Agile metrics; Agile metrics are a source of measuring productivity across several stages of the SDLC.
+One is the Agile metrics; Agile metrics is a source of measuring productivity across several stages of the SDLC.

 What Are Agile Metrics?

-Agile metrics are standards in Agile methodology that help a team monitor their work progress across various phases of the software development life cycle.
-Some of the parameters measured via Agile metrics include:
+Agile metrics are standards in Agile methodology that help a team monitor their work progress across various software development life cycle phases.
+The most commonly used metrics to track agile team performance is appended below:

 - Quality of work